scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: T. Mills Kelly
 * Attribution Information:

+In 2001, T. Mills Kelly taught a course entitled "Lying about the Past."
-T. Mills Kelly's 2008 syllabus for a course teaching students how to debunk historial hoaxes, and how to create their own.
+The course covered how to debunk historial hoaxes, and for the final project students had to create their own and see if they could fool anyone.

+We think the most beneficial way to integrate this into teaching is to take note of how Kelly presents the class, the topic explored.
+Throughout the syllabus, its clear that Kelly considers his students to be his collaborators, and depends on them to shape the course as much, if not more, than he himself shapes it.

 ### Praxis Network